 If there’s one key feature that truly defines these speakers, it is expandability.

-Both the Bose SoundTouch 30 and the Sonos Play:5 can be expanded by installing additional speakers respectively and linking them together.
-This is the feature that makes them whole-home audio systems, regardless of how large your home may be.
+Both the Bose SoundTouch 30 and the Sonos Play:5 can be expanded by installing supplementary speakers respectively and linking them together.
+This is the feature that makes them whole-home audio systems, regardless of how big your home may be.

 However, $500 is no small amount to give for a speaker.
 So, if you’re looking to make a one-and-done purchase, the SoundTouch 30 is a slightly better choice.
 This is the larger one of the two speakers, and as you’ll see later on, this makes for a louder speaker.
 It sounds even better when paired with another SoundTouch 30, but even just the one will be enough for most users.